Norzhan/aiapps_CAM-NLU/README.md

 6) Get the spaCy model by using: python -m spacy download en_core_web_sm

-7) Get the waitress library by using: pip install waitress

-8) Move to the aiapps_website folder and use: python serv.py
+7) Move to the aiapps_website folder and use: python serv.py

 A new tab of your default browser should open at the address: http://127.0.0.1:5000/.